Kokeshi dolls have been produced in the Tohoku District for more than 170

-This map shows the most considerable Kokeshi producing areas, which areas are corresponding to the centers of 10 groups.
+This map shows the most considerable Kokeshi producing areas, which are correspond to the 10 groups.

-Click yellow box on the map, and you can get the more details of each group and its representative example.
+Click the yellow boxes on the map, and you can get more details on each group and a representative example.

 Q&A on Kokeshi

 Itsuke Stern : Kokeshi Dolls , DARUMA - Japanese Art & Antiques Magazine issue 38 (2003)